-Almost as soon as the Arab armies of Islam conquered new lands, they began erecting mosques and palaces, as well as commissioning other works of art as expressions of their faith and culture.
-Connected to this, many aspects of religious practice in Islam also emerged and were codified.
-The religious practice of Islam, which literally means to submit to God, is based on tenets that are known as the Five Pillars (arkan), to which all members of the Islamic community (Umma) should adhere.
+Almost as soon as the Arab armies of Islam conquered new lands, they began erecting mosques and palaces and commissioning other works of art as expressions of their faith and culture.
+Many aspects of religious practice in Islam also emerged and were codified.
+The religious practice of Islam, which literally means "to submit to God", is based on tenets that are known as the Five Pillars, arkan, to which all members of the Islamic community, Umma, should adhere.

 Muslims are expected to pray five times a day.
 This does not mean that they need to attend a mosque to pray; rather, the salat, or the daily prayer, should be recited five times a day.
 Muslims can pray anywhere; however, they are meant to pray towards Mecca.
-The faithful are meant to pray by bowing several times while standing and then kneel and touch the ground or prayer mat with their foreheads, as a symbol of their reverence and submission to Allah.
-On Friday, many Muslims attend the mosque near mid-day to pray and to listen to a sermon (khutba).
+The faithful pray by bowing several times while standing and then kneeling and touching the ground or prayer mat with their foreheads, as a symbol of their reverence and submission to Allah.
+On Friday, many Muslims attend a mosque near midday to pray and to listen to a sermon, khutba.

-All Muslims, who are physically able, are required to make the pilgrimage to Mecca and the surrounding holy sites at least once in their lives.
+All Muslims who are able are required to make the pilgrimage to Mecca and the surrounding holy sites at least once in their lives.
 Pilgrimage focuses on visiting the Kaaba and walking around it seven times.
-Pilgrimage occurs in the twelfth month of the Islamic Calendar.
+Pilgrimage occurs in the 12th month of the Islamic Calendar.

 Essay by Dr. Elizabeth Macaulay-Lewis